 Insert the following paragraphs at the end of 9.2.4.2

 The AAC_VI and AAC_VO queues share the same EDCAF as AC_VI and AC_VO respectively.
-When dot11AlternateEDCAActivated is true, there is a scheduling function above the VI and VO EDCAFs that selects an MSDU or an MPDU from the primary and alternate queues such that the queue with the higher UP is selected.
-The default algorithm to prioritize between MSDU and MPDU in the AAC_VI and AC_VI queues, and between MSDU and MPDU in the AAC_VO and AC_VO queues, is:
+When dot11AlternateEDCAActivated is true, there is a scheduling function above the VI and VO EDCAFs that selects an MSDU, an A-MSDU(#2320) or an MPDU from the primary and alternate queues(#2017).
+The default algorithm to prioritize between MSDU, A-MSDU(#2320) and MPDU in the AAC_VI and AC_VI queues, and between MSDU, A-MSDU and MPDU in the AAC_VO and AC_VO queues, is:

-For each EDCAF, an MSDU or MPDU is selected for transmission using the transmission selection procedures defined in 8.6.8 of IEEE P802.1Qav using two queues, the primary and alternate.
+For each EDCAF, an MSDU, A-MSDU or MPDU is selected for transmission using the transmission selection procedures defined in 8.6.8 of IEEE P802.1Qav using two queues, the primary and alternate.

 For a given AC queue, the order in which frames are selected for transmission shall maintain the requirements specified in 9.8.